samgusa/FetchRecipeApp/README.md

 * ViewModel (~45 minutes):

   This is the time that I spent working on the ViewModel.
-This does not include the time I used to go back and make changes as I continued on through development.
+This also includes the time I used to go back and make changes during the development lifecycle.

 * View (~55 minutes):

   This is the time I spent working on all the views.
 This includes the mainviews and the subviews

 * Caching Image (~25 minutes):

   I used a tutorial I found at https://xavier7t.com/image-caching-in-swiftui to create an image view that will cache as it is moved   through a List.

 * Unit Testing (~30 minutes):

   I spend this time creating the unit tests for the app.

 * Clean up (~15 minutes):

   This is the time spent cleaning up all the code to look presentable.

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?